John's

 since he recommended my resume to Qasem.

-Here he is at his farewell party in Mina Al-Zour (Texaco camp),
+Here he is at his farewell party in Mina Al-Zour (Texaco camp), before leaving Wafra for Indonesia with Texaco in '98.

-A brash and outspoken senior Geologist,
+A brash and outspoken senior Geologist, who worked on the Wara formation.

 A real character.